 One of the best things about your college experience is living on campus – but are you prepared to move in?
 Do you know what to pack?
-Are you overwhelmed with deciding what to get?
+Are you overwhelmed with deciding what college dorm essentials you really need?

 Well, look no further!
-This is the ultimate college dorm room living post to answers all your questions about what you actually need to buy, how to pack, and tips for moving in and out of college!
+This is the ultimate college dorm room living post to answers all your questions about what college dorm essentials you actually need to buy, how to pack, and tips for moving in and out of college!

 I’m a senior in college and I’m about to go into my last semester before I graduate this Spring.
 I’ve lived on campus every semester since freshman year so believe me when I tell you I know all about the do’s and don’ts of packing and dorm room shopping.
 I’ve had plenty of experience.

-Without further a due let’s get into what you need and don’t need, and the BEST tips for packing/ moving into your college dorm.
+Without further ado let’s get into what you need and don’t need, and the BEST tips for packing/ moving into your college dorm.

 BEFORE YOU SHOP!